Evidence of Dirac Quantum Spin Liquid in YbZn2GaO5

 Returning to the discussion of \YZGO, we demonstrate in Fig. \ref{Fig 1}a the hexagonal crystal structure of \YZGO, with the space group P6$_3$mmc.
 This is in contrast to YbMgGaO$_4$ and YbZnGaO$_4$ which crystallize in the R$\bar{3}$m space group.
-In \YZGO, the P6$_3$mmc space group provides unique Wyckoff positions for gallium and zinc, therefore, \YZGO~does not display any intrinsic chemical site mixing.
+Within the P6$_3$mmc space group of \YZGO, distinctive Wyckoff positions are allocated for gallium and zinc.
+Consequently, \YZGO~exhibits no observable intrinsic chemical site mixing.
 The phase purity of our sample is confirmed through a Rietveld refinement analysis performed on the powder X-ray diffraction pattern obtained from a crushed \YZGO~single crystal (see Fig. S1).
-We further performed the single-crystal X-ray diffraction measurement on \YZGO~crystal and observed no discernible chemical disorder within the limit of our experimental accuracy (see Table S1).
+We further performed the single-crystal X-ray diffraction measurement on \YZGO~crystal and observed no chemical disorder within the limit of our experimental accuracy (see Table S1).
+In order to further confirm this, we also performed high-resolution neutron powder diffraction measurements on \YZGO.
+These results also show no signature of detectable site mixing in this system.
+This is an important observation since unlike their similar X-ray cross sections, the neutron cross sections for Zn and Ga differ by a factor of 1.65 (see Fig. S2), making it easier to detect the possible chemical site mixing.
 It is noteworthy to add that in \YZGO, an additional non-magnetic Zn-O layer is introduced along the crystallographic \textit{c}-direction, which increases the distance between magnetic Yb-O planes from 8.38$\AA$ (YbZnGaO$_4$) to 10.98$\AA$, enhancing the two-dimensionality and quantum fluctuations in this compound compared to previously reported Yb-based triangular lattice QSL candidates \cite{paddisonNP2017, maPRL2018, Bordelon_Nature_2019, Ding_PRB2019}.
 The nearest neighbor Yb$^{3+}$ ions are arranged in a perfect triangular pattern with a distance of 3.37$\AA$ between them, as illustrated in Fig. \ref{Fig 1}b.
 This distance is comparable to that in the previously reported Yb-based triangular lattice compounds proposed to host QSL state \cite{yueshengPRL2015, yueshengSR2015}.